JuliaLang/IJulia.jl/README.md

 * `readline()` and `readline(STDIN)` both open a `STDIN>` prompt widget where the user can enter a string, which is returned by `readline`.

-* `IJulia.readprompt(prompt)` displays the prompt string `prompt` and returns a string entered by the user.  `IJulia.readprompt(prompt, password=true)` does the same thing, but hides the text the user types.
+* `IJulia.readprompt(prompt)` displays the prompt string `prompt` and returns a string entered by the user.  `IJulia.readprompt(prompt, password=true)` does the same thing but hides the text the user types.

 ### Clearing output